 Bad Marketing Campaign / Strategy

-Including social media in your marketing strategy or campaign does not automatically make your campaign great.
+Including social media in your marketing strategy or campaign with the help of companies like The Marketing Heaven does not automatically make your campaign great.
 Your campaign must be inherently great.

 When you assess the effectiveness of your campaigns look at your strategy as whole as well as the individual components.
 Sometimes social media is blamed as the weak point in strategies (I am not saying it can’t be), when the fault is with other aspects of plans.